-If you are uncertain about the legal requirements of home education, which are minimal in the UK, then you might like to read the pages about preparing to home educate a pre-school age child, or de-registering an older child from school.
+If you are uncertain about the legal requirements of home educating, which are minimal in the UK, then you might like to read the pages about preparing to home educate a pre-school age child, or de-registering an older child from school.

 Home educating with a young child

-Starting to home educate an older child
+Home educating an older child

 Talking to the Local Education Authority

 The two most popular approaches are inviting the LEA visitor to your home for a meeting (with or without the children present) or writing them a letter.
 Each involves explaining your educational philosophy.
-Some people are more comfortable meeting strangers and explaining things face-to-face, while others prefer written communication, and it’s your right to decide how you wish to communicate.
+Some people are more comfortable meeting strangers and explaining things face-to-face, while others prefer written communication.
+It’s your right to decide how you wish to communicate.
 Whether or not you give them a list of resources you plan to use is up to you.
 Every home educating family is different.

 You might also like to read: